 Section of Exercise Sciences

-Our research provides novel insights into the molecular mechanisms upon which food and nutrition affect the ageing process, including DNA damage and repair, cognitive decline, dementia and osteoporosis.
+Our multidisciplinary research group investigates the mechanisms upon which exercise, physical activity, food, and nutrition affect the ageing process, disease activity, and athlete performance.

 Our Section focuses on two main areas of research:

 - The effects of exercise and diet on healthy ageing and health outcomes, disease prevention and disease management, with a particular focus on cancer, metabolic diseases, and arthritis.

 - Improving athlete performance through nutritional strategies, strength and conditioning, and exercise prescription.